nodeshift/nodeshift/README.md

             --version             Show version number                            [boolean]
-            --projectLocation     change the default location of the project      [string] --configLocation      change the default location of the config       [string] --nodeshiftDirectory  change the default name of the directory nodeshift looks at for resource files                           [string]
-            --osc.strictSSL       setting to pass to the Openshift Rest Client.
+            --projectLocation     change the default location of the project      [string] --configLocation      change the default location of the config       [string] --osc.strictSSL       setting to pass to the Openshift Rest Client.
 Set to false if using a self-sign cert
             --nodeVersion, -n     the version of Node.js to use for the deployed